 FIG 3 Rubber double insulated 2 core cable - HO7RN-F 2 cable

 We get asked a lot about how to protect 12v 2 core cable in the ground.
 Unlike SWA cable 12v 2 core cable is not steel wire armoured and therefore rodents can chew into 2 core cable in the ground.
-An easy solution would be to protect the 2 core cabling inside water pipe or conduit tubing.
+An easy solution would be to protect the 2 core cabling inside Electrical cable ducting conduit tubing.
 This is a cheap and simple way to protect the cabling and against being accidentally cut with garden equipment or garden forks.
-FIG 4 below shows an example of water pipe and FIG 5 of conduit you can obtain online for many building and hardware suppliers.
+FIG 4 below shows an example of conduit pipe and FIG 5 of Electrical cable ducting pipe you can obtain online for many building and hardware suppliers.
 Electrical Cable Ducting is available in 32mm bore, 38mm bore and 48mm bore, in both 50m and 100m coils.
 PLEASE MAKE SURE YOU MARK THE CABLING SO EVERYONE KNOWS YOU HAVE ELECTRICAL CABLE INSIDE.
 Do not use water pipe as it could be assumed that water or gas pipes are inside and could then cause electric shocks if cut through.

-FIG 4 Water pipe FIG 5 conduit pipe
+FIG 4 Conduit pipe FIG 5 Electical cable ducting pipe

 RCD Consumer unit

 Always put your outdoor lighting on it's own consumer unit RCD.
 Basically ring fence it from your home lighting.
 That way should anything outdoors trip your outdoor lighting circuit it should not affect the power in your home.
 The example below is a 30Ma 2 pole which will provide protection against earth fault currents in residential and light commercial applications.
 FIG 5 below shows an example of an RCD.